bianchidotdev/yahr/README.md

 ## Roadmap

 * [x] Functional http requests based off yaml file - v0.1.0
+* [ ] brew install
 * [ ] Use of yahr as a go library (not just a cli app) - v0.2.0
   * [ ] with examples
 * [ ] Environments for changing http config across a series of requests (dev, staging, prod) - v0.3.0
 * [ ] Sequences of requests
 * [ ] Inherit/import from other configuration files

+Additional nice-to-haves:
+* [ ] Output request as curl (maybe in yahr requests show GROUP NAME)

 ### Anti-features

 This is a set of features I don't foresee ever implementing in this project, usually because I foresee the complexity overwhelming what should be a straightforward tool.

-* [ ] Arbitrarily nestable groups for deduplication of auth/headers/base-urls
+* Arbitrarily nestable groups for deduplication of auth/headers/base-urls
-* [ ] Feeding output from one request into another (I think this would be too complex for the codebase and can be done easily with light scripting)
+* Feeding output from one request into another (I think this would be too complex for the codebase and can be done easily with light scripting)

 ## Appendix